View of Black Sea Turkey from a balcony.

 What part of Turkey is on the Black Sea?

 The Northern edge of Turkey borders the Black Sea and it is called the Black Sea Region.
-It is known for the steep and rocky cliffs that line the coast though at some places you can sit right on the water.
+It is known for the steep and rocky cliffs that line the Turkish coast though at some places you can sit right on the water.
 It is 141,000 sq km (54,440 sq mi) and roughly 18% of the total area of Turkey.